 How can Middleware help with distributed tracing?

 Middleware’s distributed tracing platform can help your business optimize its observability strategy and accomplish system reliability.
-With Middleware, you’ll be able to follow the network traffic flow and data across your application environments for the entire journey.
+You’ll be able to follow the network traffic flow and data across your application environments for the entire journey.

 Sign up on the platform to see it in action!